 Coordinator Sabine Piller Opens in new window

-Description This unit introduces the core concepts and terminology necessary to provide a basic understanding of the physiological responses of the human body using relevant examples.
+Description This subject introduces the core concepts and terminology necessary to provide a basic understanding of the physiological responses of the human body using relevant examples.
 These include the processes of homeostasis, cell-cell interactions and the physical and chemical transport processes that are required to carry out integrated functions.
 Students will explore these key physiological concepts through practical hands-on experiments and in interactive group work in prac and tutorial classes, respectively.
-The unit provides the foundation to study the physiology of human organ systems.
+The subject provides the foundation to study the physiology of human organ systems.